Yoshito Usui: Death

 On September 12, 2009, Usui's family reported him missing from his hometown of Kasukabe when Usui did not return from hiking in nearby Gunma Prefecture.
 On September 19, 2009, a body with clothes matching those described in the report filed by Usui's family was found at the bottom of a cliff at Mount Arafune in Gunma.
 The body was identified by dental records and family members the next day as being that of Usui.
 His camera was recovered and the final shot was taken from the cliff.

 His funeral was held September 23 in a private service.
 It was attended by three thousand people.

+Legacy

+ONE or Tomohiro, the creator of One Punch Man and Mob Psycho 100, cites the manga series Crayon Shin-chan by Usui as having influenced his decision to become a manga artist.